Merkaffe/iAPS/README.md

 when doing an "Add Pump" to use the new OmnipodKit pump manager.

-## To Add to Trio-dev
+## To Add to Trio

+Included in the OmnipodKit repository is the patch to add OmnipodKit to a fresh clone of [Trio](https://github.com/nightscout/Trio/).

+* This patch only works with the open beta, Trio 0.5.x, `dev` branch
-There is patch to add the OmnipodKit (private repo) pump manager to a fresh clone of the private Trio-dev repository.
-This patch does not work with the released version of Trio (0.2.3).
+* This patch does not work with the released version of Trio (0.2.x). `main` branch.

-The commands below should be pasted into Terminal with the path at the top-of-a-buildable Trio-dev directory.
-This patch handles all the Trio pump manager integration requirements to add the
+The commands below should be pasted into Terminal with the path at the top-of-a-buildable Trio directory.
-OmnipodKit (private repo) pump manager to the closed-beta Trio-dev (private repo).
+This patch handles all the Trio pump manager integration requirements to add the OmnipodKit (private repo) pump manager to the open-beta Trio, `dev` branch.

 If Trio is open in Xcode, then before executing these commands: